 Science is revealing how cardio and resistance exercise no less than:

-- builds muscle, muscle mass, and strength
+- tones and builds muscle, muscle mass, and strength

 - burns calories